Biden G7, NATO to-do list: unite allies, fight autocracy, attack COVID-19

 G7 countries also have different views on carbon pricing, which the International Monetary Fund views as a key way to curb carbon dioxide emissions and reach net-zero emissions by 2050.

-Sources following the discussions say they expect G7 leaders to adopt strong language on the forced labor issue.
+Sources following the discussions say they expect G7 leaders to adopt strong language on the forced labour issue.
 China denies all accusations of abuse in Xinjiang.

+Reporting by Andrea Shalal, Humeyra Pamuk and Steve Holland; Editing by Heather Timmons and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.